Salary by region

 Public cloud systems are slowly replacing in-house networks, so employers will be searching for engineers with a good knowledge of public cloud systems, such as Office 365, Dynamics or those with an Azure/AWS certification.

 IT security is a huge concern for businesses, who are looking for professionals with security disaster recovery and incident response knowledge, as well as a good understanding of logging and alerting.

-A Junior Network Engineer salary in the UK starts at an average of £35,000 and can reach between £38,700 and £42,700.
-A Senior Network Engineer salary in the UK has a midpoint of £46,500, which can increase depending on the location, experience and skills of the professional.
+A junior network engineer salary in the UK starts at an average of £45,000 and can reach between £50,000 and £54,000.
+A senior network engineer salary in the UK has the potential to earn up to £60,500, which can increase depending on the location, experience and skills of the professional.

-A Network Engineer salary in London can range between £45,300 and £60,200 and represents the highest salary offering for this job role in the UK.
-It is followed by the South East, which currently offers professionals an average salary of £40,700.
+A network engineer salary in London can range between £58,100 and £83,900 and represents the highest salary offering for this job role in the UK.
+It is followed by the South East, which currently offers professionals an average salary of £52,500.
 Outside of this, earnings remain consistent across the UK.

 To increase earning potential, professionals should aim to complete a CCNO certification and should gain experience in an enterprise LAN/WAN environment.
 IT security and compliance experience are also valuable following the implementation of GDPR.

 To access further salary projections and key recruitment trends affecting your sector download the Robert Half Salary Guide.